Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: RESULTS

 The optical response is further constrained by symmetry.
-2D h-SiC belongs to the $C_{3v}$ (3m) point group, within which the dipole operator transforms as $E\{x,y\}\oplus A_1\{z\}$, with $A_1$ denoting the totally symmetric irreducible representation.
-In the present study we focus on in-plane polarized light, transforming according to the two-dimensional $E$ representation.
-Optical transitions at $\mathbf{Q}=0$ are therefore governed by the direct product $E\otimes A_1 = E$, implying that optically active excitons at the $\mathbf{\Gamma}$ valley transform according to the $E$ irreducible representation and are consequently doubly degenerate.
+2D h-SiC belongs to the $D_{3h}$ ($\bar{6}2m$) point group, within which the dipole operator transforms as $E^{\prime}\{x,y\}\oplus A_2^{\prime\prime}\{z\}$.
+In the present study, we focus on in-plane polarized light, which transforms according to the two-dimensional $E^{\prime}$ representation.
+For an optical transition from the totally symmetric ground state to be allowed, the final excitonic state must share the symmetry of the interacting light.
+Consequently, the optically active excitons at the $\mathbf{\Gamma}$ valley must transform according to the $E^{\prime}$ irreducible representation (irrep) and are thus doubly degenerate.
 To access momentum-indirect excitonic channels, we solve the finite-\textbf{Q} BSE, explicitly resolving the five lowest excitonic states across the BZ.
 The resulting dispersion, displayed in Fig.~\ref{fgr:figure1}(c), demonstrates that the bright $\mathbf{\Gamma}$ exciton ($e_1$) is the lowest exciton at $\mathbf{Q}=0$.
-This exciton is primarily characterized between the carbon atomic $p_z$ orbital at the valence band maxima and the silicon atomic $p_z$ orbital at the conduction band minima (Fig.~S8 of SI \cite{Supplemental}).
-With respect to the symmetry operation, it belongs to the two-dimensional $E$ irreducible representation of $C_{3v}$, in agreement with its optical activity for in-plane polarization.
-A dark excitonic state appears in close energetic proximity.
+This exciton is primarily characterized by transitions between the carbon atomic $p_z$ orbital at the valence band maximum and the silicon atomic $p_z$ orbital at the conduction band minimum (Fig.~S8 of SI \cite{Supplemental}).
+Because it is formed by two states that are odd under horizontal reflection ($\sigma_h$), the resulting exciton is even, correctly placing it in the two-dimensional $E^{\prime}$ irrep of $D_{3h}$, in perfect agreement with its optical activity for in-plane polarization.
 Away from $\mathbf{\Gamma}$, the degeneracy is lifted and the finite-\textbf{Q} excitons become nondegenerate.
-In particular, the states labeled $e_2$ and $e_3$ originate from intervalley electron–hole configurations involving \textbf{K}–$\mathbf{\Gamma}$ and \textbf{M}–\textbf{K} momentum transfer, respectively.
-Their microscopic character is mapped in Fig.~\ref{fgr:figure1}(a), where the relevant interband transitions are indicated on the $G_0W_0$ band structure, and in Fig.~\ref{fgr:figure1}(b), which shows the corresponding electron–hole distributions in reciprocal space.\\ The symmetry properties of the finite-\textbf{Q} excitons are determined using compatibility relations that connect the irreducible representations at $\mathbf{\Gamma}$ to those of the little groups along high-symmetry directions \cite{Dresselhaus2008}.
-Along the $\mathbf{\Gamma}$–\textbf{K} direction, where the little group reduces to $C_s(m)$, the representations split into one-dimensional irreducible components ($A'$ and $A''$), lifting the degeneracy.
-At $\mathbf{Q}=\textbf{K}$, where the little group is $C_3$, the excitonic states transform according to one-dimensional complex conjugate representations ($E$ and $E^{*}$), consistent with the absence of symmetry-protected degeneracy.
+In particular, the states labeled $e_2$ and $e_3$ originate from intervalley electron–hole configurations involving \textbf{M}–\textbf{K} and \textbf{K}–$\textbf{K}^{\prime}$ momentum transfer, respectively.
+Their microscopic character is mapped in Fig.~\ref{fgr:figure1}(a), where the relevant interband transitions are indicated on the G$_0$W$_0$ band structure, and in Fig.~\ref{fgr:figure1}(b), which shows the corresponding electron–hole distributions in reciprocal space.\\ The symmetry properties of the finite-\textbf{Q} excitons are determined using compatibility relations that connect the irrepss at $\mathbf{\Gamma}$ to those of the little groups along high-symmetry directions \cite{Dresselhaus2008}.
+Along the $\mathbf{\Gamma}$–\textbf{K} direction, where the little group reduces to $C_s(m)$, the representations split into one-dimensional irreducible component ($A'$), lifting the degeneracy.
+At $\mathbf{Q}=\textbf{K}$, where the little group is $C_{3h}$, the excitonic states transform according to one-dimensional complex conjugate representations ($E^{\prime}$ and $E^{\prime*}$), consistent with the absence of symmetry-protected degeneracy.
 The corresponding symmetry classification is presented in Tables S2-S4 of the SI \cite{Supplemental}.